 “Hi, I couldn’t help but notice you dropped this.”

 It’s my job listing.
 The young man who held it out to me has dark brown hair and light brown eyes.
-He’s about 6 feet tall.
+He’s about six-feet tall.

-I felt really tiny next to him.
+I felt tiny next to him.
 “Thank you.”

-“Oh, no worries, Miss.
-My name was Henry Watson.”
+“Oh, no worries.
+My name is Henry Watson.”

-.
-“Oh, I am glad,” he said while grabbing his long hair.
+“Oh, I am glad,” he said, grabbing his long hair.

 He lowers his head slightly.
 “Well, I am a painter, so maybe you have seen my work?”

 “Oh, I know!
 At the dean’s office.
 I saw one of your paintings.”

 “Oh, you mean Dean Array?”

 He laughed.
 “Yes, he wanted one of my dancer paintings.”
 “I have to say I was quite impressed with it, Henry.”